walmav/spire-katacoda/postgres/step8.md

 # A deeper look - Postgres pod

-The Postgres configuration enables SSL and configures a path for the certificates and key which are provided by spiffe-helper:
+The Postgres configuration enables SSL and configures a path for the certificates and key which are provided by `spiffe-helper`:

 `cat postgres/postgresql.conf`{{execute}}